cisco/lal-build-manager/README.md

 Note that to set up jenkins jobs and commit hooks you need to follow usage instructions on [github-config](https://sqbu-github.cisco.com/Edonus/github-config#usage), and then [jenkins-config](https://sqbu-github.cisco.com/Edonus/jenkins-config#usage).

+## Docker Image
+The `build` and `shell` commands will use `docker run` on a configured image.
+For this to work without messing with permissions, two conditions must be met:

+- configured docker image must have a user with uid 1000
+- linux user using `lal` must be have uid 1000

+We have found this to be true for most linux machines, and it is unfortunately a way easier thing to get working than docker usernamespaces (which is currently incompatible with features like host networking).

 ## Developing
 To hack on `lal`, follow normal install procedure, but build non-release builds iteratively.
 When developing we do not do `--release`.
 Thus you should for convenience link `lal` via `ln -sf $PWD/target/debug/lal /usr/local/bin/lal`.